Dannyj1/Zagreus/README.md

 You should have received a copy of the GNU Affero General Public License along with Zagreus.
 If not, see <https://www.gnu.org/licenses/>.

-This project uses the [Senjo UCI Adapter](https://github.com/zd3nik/SenjoUCIAdapter) by zd3nik which is licensed under the MIT license.
-All files from the Senjo UCI Adapter retain their original copyright and license notices.